Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Climate Indexes

 The standardized values of each component (anomalies) are computed both on a monthly and seasonal basis.
 For each month ($j$) and year ($q$), they are expressed as \citep{r4}:

 Here, $\mu_{\cdot(\cdot)}$ and $\sigma_{\cdot(\cdot)}$ are the mean and standard deviation of corresponding components for the reference period, respectively.
-The composite ACI is derived by averaging the standardized values of all six components, with the T10 component being assigned a negative value to account for its inverse relationship with warm weather conditions, and expressed as \citep{r3}:
+The composite ACI is derived by averaging the standardized values of all six components, with the T10 component being assigned a negative value, and expressed as \citep{r3}:

+The negative sign associated with the T10 component reflects its inverse relationship with warming conditions.
+Specifically, a decrease in cold extremes (i.e., lower values of T10) corresponds to an increase in overall warming.
+To ensure that all components consistently contribute in the same direction to the index, the sign of the T10 component is reversed.
+For further details, the reader is referred to \cite{r3}.